GreyRook/code-with-style/docs/process/index.md

 issues and bugs can only replace bugs)
 * It is discussed with at least one of the members of the Dev Team
 * The PO is informed about the change and agrees

-## Scrum Events

-### Timboxes
-The Scrum Guide gives clear rules on the timbox of the Scrum Events.
-These are listed below with the following format:
-Scrum Guide Timebox / What we aim for at **Grey Rook**.
-* Sprint: 4 weeks / 2 weeks
-* Daily Scrum: 15 minutes / 15 minutes
-* Sprint Planning: 8 hours / 2 hours
-* Sprint Review: 4 hours / 2 hours
-* Sprint Retrospective: 3 hours / 1½ hours

 ### Daily Scrum